 Good health and well-being, as preconditions for and critical outcomes of sustainable development, are central to the 2030 Agenda.
-The “five Ps” that characterize the expansive SDG agenda – people, planet, prosperity, peace, and partnership – underscore the interconnectedness of the goals and the role for health amidst multi-sectoral efforts.
+The “five Ps” that characterize the expansive SDG agenda—people, planet, prosperity, peace, and partnership—underscore the importance of multisectoral efforts and the close connections between the SDGs and the role for health.

-The SDG 3 target for UHC, which includes financial risk protection and access to quality essential health-care services for all, provides a strong illustration of the interrelationship between the social, economic, and environmental determinants of health.
-Ensuring that poor, vulnerable, and marginalized groups have access to health services requires concerted investments in strengthening governance and addressing corruption that contributes to weak and inefficient systems for health.
-It equally depends on addressing the multiple interconnected forms of inequality and related risks that hinder key populations from accessing available services, such as discrimination, stigma, and legal barriers.
+The SDG 3 target for UHC, which includes financial risk protection and access to quality essential health-care services for all, clearly demonstrates the interrelationship between the social, economic, and environmental determinants of health.
+Ensuring that poor, vulnerable, and marginalized groups have access to health services requires concerted investments in strengthening governance and addressing the corruption that contributes to weak and inefficient systems for health.
+It equally depends on addressing the multiple interconnected forms of inequality and the related risks that hinder key populations from accessing available services, such as discrimination, stigma, and legal barriers.

-Environmental risk is also a major contributor of health inequalities: WHO estimates that “23 percent of all deaths could be attributed to environmental issues such as air pollution, poor sanitation, exposure to radiation and other environment-related causes.
+Environmental risk is also a major contributor of health inequalities: WHO estimates that 23 percent of all deaths could be attributed to environmental issues such as air pollution, poor sanitation, exposure to radiation and other environment-related causes.
 The convergence of health and environment challenges underline the need to combat climate change and environmental degradation (SDG 13) to safeguard health outcomes.
-The diverse drivers of inequity that undermine the achievement of UHC in turn threaten progress on SDG 1 (eliminate poverty) through a number of economic pathways.
-WHO indicates, for example, that catastrophic health spending has pushed almost 100 million people into poverty annually, while leaving over half of the world’s population without access to essential health services.
+The diverse drivers of inequity that undermine the achievement of UHC, in turn, threaten progress on SDG 1 (eliminate poverty) through a number of economic pathways.
+WHO indicates, for example, that catastrophic health spending has pushed almost 100 million people into poverty annually while leaving over half of the world’s population without access to essential health services”. i

-The 2030 Agenda is an important opportunity to address health, human rights, humanitarian and other development challenges in a more integrated and comprehensive manner than ever before.
-UNDP’s mandate to support governments to achieve the SDGs and its role as a convener uniquely positions it to promote synergies across sectoral actions and ensure that health is addressed as part of a broader sustainable development response.
+The 2030 Agenda is an opportunity to address health, human rights, humanitarian and other development challenges in a more integrated and comprehensive manner than ever before.
+UNDP’s mandate to support governments to achieve the SDGs and its role as a convener place it in a unique position to promote synergies across sectors and ensure that health is addressed as part of a broader sustainable development response.
 Its support to build resilient and sustainable systems for health contributes to numerous SDG targets, in particular:

-- By 2030, empower and promote the social, economic and political inclusion of all, irrespective of age, sex, disability, race, ethnicity, origin, religion or economic or other status (SDG10).
+- by 2030, empower and promote the social, economic and political inclusion of all, irrespective of age, sex, disability, race, ethnicity, origin, religion or economic or other status (SDG3)

-- Develop effective, accountable and transparent institutions at all levels (SDG16).
+- develop effective, accountable and transparent institutions at all levels (SDG3)

-- Enhance the global partnership for sustainable development, complemented by multi-stakeholder partnerships that mobilize and share knowledge, expertise, technology and financial resources, to support the achievement of the sustainable development goals (SDG17).
+- enhance the global partnership for sustainable development, complemented by multi-stakeholder partnerships that mobilize and share knowledge, expertise, technology and financial resources, to support the achievement of the sustainable development goals (SDG3)